Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Cryptography/dot-dot-dashish/README.md

 >https://www.dcode.fr/morbit-cipher#0

-On the website you can see that the KEYWORD to decryption needs to have 9 digits.
-Also, in the word ‘NEVERLANCtf’ first 9 digits are capital letters.
+You can see that in order to apply this decoder, you need a kEYWORD.
+Also, the keyword to decryption needs to have 9 digits, and in the word ‘NEVERLANCtf’ first 9 digits are capital letters.
 It was clear that:

 > our keyword is: NEVERLANC